 Protect your vehicle against theft.
-Failure to lock the motorcycle after parking could result in theft and/or equipment damage.
-(00151b)
+After parking your motorcycle, lock the steering head and ignition switch.
+Failure to lock your motorcycle can result in theft and/or equipment damage.
+(00491c)

-See Figure 17.
+See Figure 11.
 VRSC models have the fork lock incorporated in the steering head on the right hand side.